gwangyoungyoum/RNN-Time-series-Anomaly-Detection/README.md

 ## To do
 * Add more time-series data
-* Add Quantitative evaluation method such as precision, recall and F1 score.
+* Add quantitative evaluation method such as precision, recall and F1 score.